 Figure out which commodity and region you want to work in

 Canada has historically been a world leader in the production of potash (salts containing potassium that are most commonly used in fertilizers) and uranium, and near the top in nickel production.
-There are many other commodities to choose from, however, including coal, gold, iron ore and copper, which occupy the top five minerals by value of production along with potash, according to the Mining Association of Canada.
+There are many other commodities to choose from, however, including coal, gold, iron ore, and copper, which occupy the top five minerals by the value of production along with potash, according to the Mining Association of Canada.
 Diamonds, sand and gravel, and cement are also among the top 10 minerals produced in Canada.

 Ask yourself: Which commodity appeals most to you?
 Which processes are used to produce that mineral and how might that impact your work?